swaralipaygude/Bare-PCB-defect-detection-using-OpenCV/README.md

 The Bare-PCB-images-dataset folder contains the dataset used for this project, and its details in a README file.
 It contains RGB images of five types of bare PCBs.
 It includes both the non-defective and defective PCB images.

-Example of bare PCB having missing hole defect:
+An example of a bare PCB having missing hole defect:

 ![Annotated PCB image with missing hole defect](https://user-images.githubusercontent.com/59477814/130058005-02531758-5d4f-47f9-bd61-749155690dab.png)